andormade/8f4e/README.md

 # 8f4e

 8f4e is a semi-visual, stack-oriented programming language for real-time audio-rate signal generation and processing.
-Its natural habitat is the WebAssembly Virtual Machine and the AudioWorklet.
+Its natural habitat is the WebAssembly Virtual Machine and the AudioWorklet, but in the future we're planning to provide glue code for microcontroller platforms as well.

 ## Why the stack-oriented design?